ComaToes/ftl-profile-editor/skel_unix/readme_for_unixlike.txt

 Usage

+  Quit FTL to before editing profiles.

-  Exit FTL.
-The game must NOT be running.
+  For saved games, you must NOT be actively playing a campaign.
+    FTL 1.5.4+: The main menu is safe.
+    FTL 1.01-1.03.3: "Save+Quit".

-  Double-click FTLProfileEditor.command.
+  Double-click FTLProfileEditor.exe.
   Switch to the appropriate tab: "Profile" or "Saved Game".
   Open a profile (ae_prof.sav or prof.sav) or saved game (continue.sav).
-  Make any desired changes.
+  Make any desired changes, and save.

-  Save, and close the editor.
-  Fire up FTL and try out your new ship.
+  Continue playing FTL.

 Troubleshooting